SimonBackx/Slack-PHP-Webhook/README.md

 ```
 ## Overwriting defaults
 You can overwrite the defaults on two levels: in a Slack instance (defaults for all messages using this Slack instance) or SlackMessage instances (only for the current message).
-These methods will not modify your root defaults at Slack.com, but will just overwrite them temporary in your PHP script.
+These methods will not modify your root defaults at Slack.com, but will overwrite them temporary in your code.

 ```php
 // First setup your Slack Webhook, use the url you got earlier